Controller Page Documentation

 Below the preview is a small countdown monitor.
 This monitor always shows a countdown including fractional seconds.
 The small indicator is red when the timer is running.

-4. Transport controls
+4. Transport Controls

 Transport controls